Surfacing value earlier in the onboarding journey

 The problem

-The Octopus Money onboarding journey collected detailed financial information from users, but the payoff was not visible until their first coaching call, often weeks later.
-Users were being asked to invest significant effort without seeing anything meaningful in return.
+Octopus Money's onboarding collected detailed financial information through a hundred-plus question flow.
+The payoff was invisible until the first coaching call, often weeks later.
+Users invested significant effort without seeing anything in return.

 My approach